Research and Development Areas

-My expertise as an innovation researcher has been applied to the design, development, and evaluation of both real-world communities and online social technologies, across world-class industry, government, and startup organizations, including Microsoft Research, Yahoo!, Facebook, Google, the City of Seattle, the Town of Skykomish, O’Reilly Media, Pathable, and Zillow.
-As a researcher working primarily with early-stage, interdisciplinary incubation teams, my role is as often that of creative director as social scientist.
+My expertise has been applied to the design, development, and evaluation of both real-world communities and online social technologies, across world-class industry, government, and startup organizations, including Microsoft Research, Yahoo!, Facebook, Google, the City of Seattle, the Town of Skykomish, O’Reilly Media, Pathable, and Zillow.
+As a researcher working primarily with early-stage, interdisciplinary incubation teams, my role is as much that of creative director as social scientist.

-My research interests include creative collaboration, interdisciplinary art, civic technology, social media, online community tools, social networks, identity management, social engagement, mobile social, and social data.
+My research interests include community, communications, creative collaboration, interdisciplinary art, civic technology, social media, online community tools, social networks, identity management, social engagement, mobile social, and social data.

 Below are recent or notable projects.
 Please see my CV for a full list of related publications.